TheOdinProject/curriculum/rails_programming/turbo/stimulus_js.md

 ### The idea

 Stimulus is a modest framework.
 It leaves things mostly up to you, but gives you a consistent way of doing things.
-It uses html `data-attributes` to attach and configure behavior on your html.
-Let us look an an html example from the handbook:
+It uses HTML `data-attributes` to attach and configure behavior on your HTML.
+Let us look an an HTML example from the handbook:

 ```